Cheshire County is named for the County of Cheshire in England, United Kingdom.

 Contractor: The MacMillin Company of DEW Construction Company

 Description: The building faces south and is a three story red colored brick, brown colored stone, concrete and glass structure.
-The building is located on the west side of the old courthouse.
+The building is located on the west side of the old courthouse in the center of Keane.
 The southeast corner has an extended one story canopy supported by two brick pillars.
 Above are horizontal windows on the second and third stories.
 On the first story is brown colored stone with covered parking.
 The roof line is flat.
 The Monadnock Economic Development Corporation financed construction and leased the building to the county.

 Photos taken 2006 and 2014